 Independent Living Skills (N DSAB 501)

-This course will provide independent living skills for adult students with acquired brain injury.
+This course provides independent living skills for adult students with acquired brain injury.
 The curriculum stresses the practical application of basic skills and their use in daily life situations.
 Certain aspects of the course may be adapted to meet the specific needs of the student population being taught.
 This class meets at the Palomar College Escondido Center.

 Access Technology for Vision Loss (N DSAB 943)